 What you should look for from a points tracking service

 Our ‘everyday’ accounts that need tracking are probably similar to yours, being Qantas, Velocity, and flybuys.
-The next in the list might be things like AAdvantage and Krisflyer and your car rental company of choice, followed by those points schemes that are just there so you can track the 50 points you earned 7 years ago.
+The next in the list might be things like AAdvantage and KrisFlyer and your car rental company of choice, or maybe a few hotel programs.

-For the purposes of this exercise, and to try and work out which is the ‘best’ points tracker, we looked at 13 reasonably random loyalty programs as a baseline requirement.
-For those programs, there are a surprisingly small amount of available points tracking services – Tripit Pro, Points.com, Reward Expert, AwardWallet and Traxo.
+For the purposes of this exercise, and to try and work out which is the ‘best’ points tracker, we looked at the common loyalty trackers as a baseline requirement.
+From those programs, we hand-picked the three that we feel are best suited for Aussies (lots of them are targeted for people living in the USA).